Cousality/Logiq/README.md

 # LOGIQ

-LOGIQ is a web-based logic puzzle platform that delivers daily brain teasers and pattern-recognition challenges in a clean, minimal interface.
-The application is built to demonstrate full-stack web development using Laravel, with a focus on structured MVC architecture, database integration, and responsive UI design.
+LOGIQ is a web-based puzzle e-commernce store that delivers daily brain teasers and pattern-recognition challenges in a clean, minimal interface.The main use is as a virtual store for all kinds of puzzles.
+The application is built to demonstrate full-stack web development using Laravel, with a focus on structured MVC architecture, database integration and responsive UI design.

 The project was developed as a team-based software engineering exercise, with emphasis on maintainable code and a polished user experience.